osr4rightstools/osr4rights-tools/README.md

 You'll need to create a local version of the db, so install MSSQL.

 You'll need an Azure account with access to the appropriate VM's - specifically my Azure Developer Account wouldn't give me any quota on the NC4as_T4_v3 GPU machine which we use for FaceSearch.
 So you'll need a paid account.

+## Conclusion

+As the budget was limited, I focussed efforts on the implementation of the tools.
+Design decisions reflect the desire to get it working quickly, and in the simplest manner.
+A good example of this is why we chose not to use Docker, resilient queues, an API layer, and a pleathora of other nice to haves.
+It also reflects what I knew well and could get working quickly.

+Phase 1 of the project was a success with it being delivered on budget, and phase 2 (July 2021 - July 2022) is now happening.